UncreativePenquin/GestureRefrenceTimer/README.md

 # GestureRefrenceTimer
-Find online at https://gesturetimer.netlify.app do gesture drawing practice using your own files
+Find online at https://gesturetimer.netlify.app do gesture drawing practice using your own files ( no files are stored other than in the folder you have them in originally)

 if you don't have files they have some good free ones in CubeBrush